Tim Belcher: Career

 During his 14-year baseball career, Belcher pitched from 1987 to 2000 for seven different ballclubs: the Los Angeles Dodgers (1987–1991), Cincinnati Reds (1992–1993), Chicago White Sox (1993), Detroit Tigers (1994), Seattle Mariners (1995), Kansas City Royals (1996–1998), and Anaheim Angels (1999–2000).

 Belcher played high school baseball at Highland High School and intercollegiate varsity baseball at Mount Vernon Nazarene College in Mount Vernon, Ohio.
-He was the first draft pick in the 1983 Major League Baseball Draft, selected by the Minnesota Twins.
+He was the first draft pick in the 1983 Major League Baseball draft, selected by the Minnesota Twins.
 However, he refused to sign with the Twins, and instead was selected in the 1984 supplemental draft by the New York Yankees.
 He was picked up by the Oakland Athletics in the compensation pool.

 After climbing through the A's system to Triple-A, he was traded to Los Angeles on September 3, 1987, as the "player to be named later" in the Rick Honeycutt transaction.
 He made his MLB debut on September 6 as a Dodger.
 Belcher was a member of the 1988 Dodgers team that won the World Series, defeating the Oakland Athletics.
 Belcher won one game in the World Series after winning twice in the National League Championship Series.
-In 1989, he led the National League with 10 complete games and tied (with Roger Clemens, of the American League) for the MLB lead in total shutouts with eight, while placing in the top ten in wins and ERA.
+In 1989, he led the National League with 10 complete games and led MLB with eight shutouts, while placing in the top ten in wins and ERA.
 His 1989 shutout total has not since been equaled in MLB.

 Los Angeles traded Belcher to the Reds in 1991 as a part of the Eric Davis multi-player transaction.
 He tied a career high with 15 wins for the Reds, but was dealt again, this time to the White Sox in the middle of the 1993 season at the trading deadline.
 He won Game Four of the American League Championship Series in relief against the Toronto Blue Jays.
 Filing for free agency, he signed with the Tigers for 1994, but led the American League in losses with 15 that strike-shortened year.